Home » Puddings & Custards » How to make Crème Caramel From Scratch

 • Sugar for the caramel: It’s best to use white granulated sugar made from sugarcane, not sugar beets.
 Beet sugar does not behave the same way as cane sugar and you might have issues when caramelizing the sugar.
 It won’t always be written on the packaging however whether it is from sugarcane or sugar beets.
 If that’s the case, use what you have and if you repeatedly encounter an issue try changing the sugar.
 Avoid using unrefined sugars (such as muscovado sugar) which might contain impurities and cause crystallization.

-• What pan to use: It’s best to use a heavy-bottomed, light-colored pan when making caramel.
-Avoid non-stick pans.
+• What pan to use: It’s best to use a heavy-bottomed, light-colored saucepan when making caramel.
+Avoid non-stick saucepans.

 • Coating the bottom of ramekins with caramel: You don’t need to pour too much caramel, just enough to coat the bottom of the ramekin, about 15 g/0.53 oz.
 If you pour much more than that, it will stay stuck in the ramekin.